mllngtn/rouge-me/readme.md

 The game will tell you if you can see or hear a guard.

-The guards can also see and hear you.
+The guards can also see and hear you, and will chase you if you get all up in their grill.

 Er.. that's it.